gcrth/gcrth.github.io/_posts/2020-09-24-Generate Molecular with Synthetic Accessibility.markdown

 The base RL algorithm used in this model is TD3.
 However, there are several difference between each other.

 * The actor module includes two learnable networks.
-* There is no critic network in this model and a k-NN network will be a replacement.
+* A k-NN network will be used as a part of the environment.

 It is important for this model to reduce the action space.

 * At each step, the model will first select a reaction template and then select a reactant.
 A reaction template is represented as SMARTS, and these templates limit the reactants having reaction to have particular substructure.
 * The reactants are also constrained to have the substructure once.